1. Home

 2. TreePlotter CANOPY

-Step 4Activate the Tool and Select Areas: Activate the Grow tool by toggling the switch next to Paint Canopy Goals from Off to On.
+Step 4Activate the Tool and Select Areas: Activate the Grow tool by selecting the bottom “Apply to All Visible”.
 Next, add areas to the planting scenario by hovering the cursor over any area in the map and pressing the “G” (Grow) key on the keyboard.
 Hypothetical canopy percentages and trees needed values are added to the selected areas popups.
 To remove selected areas from the scenario, press the “R” (Remove) key on the keyboard while hovering the cursor over them.

 Step 5Review Modeled Tree Canopy: After the grow scenario is complete, scroll down to the Modeled Tree Canopy section to see the scenario’s effect on the overall tree canopy.
 Below that, a user can view Modeled Ecosystem Benefits.
 To view a table of the scenario details, select the Detailed Grow Report.
 Each scenario can be saved and printed.